zydou/arti/doc/dev/SecurityResponse.md

 (It's okay to make things confidential at first if you're not sure.)

-Upon finding a RUSTSEC issue in a dependency, we typically just bump the dependency in Cargo.lock.
+Upon finding a RUSTSEC issue in a dependency, normally it's sufficient to just bump the dependency in Cargo.lock.

 > TODO: Add an official means to alert users and distributors
 > for issues at trivial/low/medium severity.

-If the issue looks very important
-(typically, "high" or worse according to our [Security Policy]) we might update our dependency in Cargo.toml and put out a new interim Arti release.
+If our analysis of the issue suggests it's important (typically, "high" or worse according to our [Security Policy]) we might update our dependency in Cargo.toml and put out a new interim Arti release.